 Assessment is viewed as an integral part of teaching.
 Assessment criteria are clearly communicated to the students and are used by the students to monitor and develop their own learning.
 Assessment methods vary to accommodate the different learning styles of the students in order to assess the outcomes of the course.
-Formative assessment methods include weekly tutorial tests and class/term tests.
-Students are given immediate feedback each week on their tutorial tests to provide weekly guidance on their progress.
+Formative assessment methods include weekly tutorials, weekly tutorial tests and class/term tests.
+Students are given feedback and solutions each week on their tutorials and tutorial tests and hence have weekly guidance on their progress.
+In order to make a summative assessment of the students' level of competence a three hour examination is typically written apon completion of each course.